TheLovinator1/discord-free-game-notifier/README.md

 </p>
 <p align="center"><sup>Theme is https://github.com/KillYoy/DiscordNight<sup></p>

-Send webhook to Discord when a new game releases on Epic, Steam or GOG.
+Send webhook to Discord when a game goes from paid from free on Steam, Epic or GOG.

 ## Docker